btkostner/jumar/docs/documentation.md

 > This syntax will render an error block
 ```

 This looks great in [ExDoc][ex_doc], but ends up looking pretty ugly in GitHub.
-If you're up to date on your GitHub news, you also now that you can use this to make a note in GitHub markdown:
+If you're up to date on your GitHub news, you also now that you can use this to make a note in GitHub Markdown:

 ```markdown
 > **Note**